-A dedicated Youth Intervention Officer from Merseyside Fire & Rescue Service Youth Engagement Team works within the Knowsley Anti Social Behaviour Unit to tackle youth crime and disorder.
-Our Current SKITTLES Project is a personal development programme to engage with 13 - 16 year old local youths who are at risk of entering the criminal justice system through anti social behaviour.
+A dedicated Youth Intervention Officer from Merseyside Fire & Rescue Service Youth Engagement Team worked within the Knowsley Anti Social Behaviour Unit to tackle youth crime and disorder.
+The SKITTLES Project was a personal development programme to engage with 13 - 16 year old local youths who are at risk of entering the criminal justice system through anti social behaviour.
 In June 2010 the programme won the 2010 Merseyside Police Community Safety Award for Knowsley.